HURG-IIDX/ITG-Noteskins/README.md

 The folder for each noteskin should be placed in your stepmania installation folder in the following directory: Your Stepmania Installation > Noteskins > Dance

-These "should" work with versions of Stepmania 5, Etterna as well as ITGmania (I personally use ITGmania, so if there happens to be a version this doesn't work with my apologies)
+These "should" work with versions of Stepmania 5, Outfox as well as ITGmania (I personally use ITGmania, so if there happens to be a version this doesn't work with my apologies)

 ---------- FA+ ----------